JPG-Consulting/vox-core/docs/COMMANDS.md

 ## Delegation Interaction

+### Delegation Revocation Semantics

+- Delegation revocation MUST take effect immediately.
+- Pending commands created under a revoked delegation MUST be cancelled.
+- Revocation MUST NOT require confirmation from the delegated user.

 Delegation:
-- allows execution of specific commands
+- grants execution access at the **command group** level (e.g., home automation but not robot control)
 - does NOT change user role
 - does NOT allow re-delegation

 Delegated users:
-- MAY execute allowed commands
+- MAY execute allowed commands within delegated groups
 - MUST NOT grant permissions to others

 ---

-## Confirmation Flow (Two-Phase)
+## Confirmation Flow

+### Confirmation Authority Guards

+- Confirmation MUST come from:
+  - the same confirmed identity
+  - the same age classification
+  - the same conversation context
+- Paraphrased or indirect confirmations MUST NOT be accepted.
+ (Two-Phase)

 For CONFIRM_REQUIRED commands: